 Visa Conditions During your Studies

 As a Student visa holder, you have some responsibilities which come with the visa.
 This page will provide you with information about how to make sure you are keeping your Student visa safe.
-You can find more information about how the Unviersity monitors Student visa holders, including engagement monitoring, UKVI reporting, and the documents we are required to keep on file for every international student on our International Student Monitoring Procedures Student Zone 23.24
+You can find more information about how the Unviersity monitors Student visa holders, including engagement monitoring, UKVI reporting, and the documents we are required to keep on file for every international student on our International Student Engagement and Record Keeping Procedures 2024/25.

 Understanding the University's responsibilities to Student visa holders as well as your responsibilities as a Student visa holder will ensure that you have a more positive and informed time during your course.